GuidoAMoreira/sumR/README.md

 1. Make sure that the DESCRIPTION file in your package includes sumR in its **LinkingTo** and **Imports** fields.
 2. Make sure that the NAMESPACE file in your packages includes a line with `import(sumR)`.
 If you are using the roxygen2 documentation package, this can be achieved by adding `#' @import sumR` in one of your R files, such as yourpackage-package.R
 3. Include sumR's API header file, sumRAPI.h, in your C or C++ file that will use the desired sumR low-level function.
-4. Use sumR's function at will!
+4. Use sumR's functions at will!

 The following example exemplifies a C function in a package after steps 1. and 2. above were taken.
 See [Writing R Extensions](https://cran.r-project.org/doc/manuals/r-release/R-exts.html) to learn about the `SEXP` type and related macros and functions.